rhomobile/rhoconnect-adapters/README.md

 In the file *'settings.yml'* you'll find the entries that are necessary to customize before running the app.
 These are:

+- **:msdynamics_ticket_url:** <msdynamics_web_services_integration_url> - substitute the default URL with your MsDynamics account URL.

+For every source adapter based on CRM object there is a corresponding *'vendor/msdynamics/settings/\<CRM\-object\-name\>.yml'* file containing the descriptions for the Sugar CRM object.
+Every CRM object file has the following entries:

+	Query_Fields: hash of the objects's fields
+			(each field's element has the value
+			 in a form of the hash with the field's options , containing the following data):
+      	Label => <val> - display name of the field
+      	Type => <val> - type of the field data (textinput, textarea, Picklist, id, etc.)

+	AttributeTypePicklists: this is a hash of picklist arrays for artificially constructed fields
+	    	that are really represent some other field's type for example, `customerid` field can be either `account` or `contact`.
+In this case
+			field `customertype_attrtype` will represent `customerid` field's type and will take values from the `AttributeTypePicklists` array for the field `customerid_attrtype`

+	ObjectFields: this one specifies a hash of fields that are actually references to other objects.
+         	For example, `account_name` field for Contact object is really a reference to the corresponding Account object.

+	TitleFields: this setting specifies an array of fields used in constructing the object's title in the 'Show' page using the Metadata method.
+Typically, you will want to put `name` fields in here.

+For the default generated CRM object adapters, this file is pre-filled with information.
+However, you can customize it by including or excluding options.
+For custom adapters, you need to fill this file with relevant information.
+List of object's fields, for example, can be obtained from the MsDynamics documentation and then later used to fill the Query_Fields setting.
+Alternatively, user can customize the adapter and obtain the desired list of object's fields using the MsDynamics SOAP API.

 ### Sugar settings
 All Sugar-specific settings are located in the **'vendor/sugar/settings'** directory.
 In the file *'settings.yml'* you'll find the entries that are necessary to customize before running the app.
 These are:

+- **:sugarcrm_uri:** <oracle_web_services_integration_url> - substitute the default URL with your OracleOnDemand account URL.
+- **:debug_enabled:** <true/false> - enable debug output of the backend HTTP transactions.

+For every source adapter based on CRM object there is a corresponding *'vendor/sugar/settings/\<CRM\-object\-name\>.yml'* file containing the descriptions for the Sugar CRM object.
+Every CRM object file has the following entries:

+	Query_Fields: hash of the objects's fields
+			(each field's element has the value
+			 in a form of the hash with the field's options , containing the following data):
+      	Label => <val> - display name of the field
+      	Type => <val> - type of the field data (textinput, textarea, Picklist, id, etc.)

+	ObjectFields: this one specifies a hash of fields that are actually references to other objects.
+         	For example, `account_name` field for Contact object is really a reference to the corresponding Account object.

+	TitleFields: this setting specifies an array of fields used in constructing the object's title in the 'Show' page using the Metadata method.
+Typically, you will want to put `name` fields in here.

+For the default generated CRM object adapters, this file is pre-filled with information.
+However, you can customize it by including or excluding options.
+For custom adapters, you need to fill this file with relevant information.
+List of object's fields, for example, can be obtained from the SugarCRM documentation and then later used to fill the Query_Fields setting.
+Alternatively, user can customize the adapter and obtain the desired list of object's fields using the SugarCRM REST API.

 ## Running the Rhocrm Application
 Once your Rhocrm application is customized and ready to run, you can start it like any other Rhosync app.